Qovery/qovery-client-javascript/docs/ContainerMetricsApi.md

 > MetricGenericResponseList getContainerMetricHealthCheck(containerId, lastSeconds)

-Get Health Check latency  metric over time for the container
+NOT YET IMPLEMENTED - Get Health Check latency  metric over time for the container

 The value returned corresponds to the 95th centile